As the weather starts to change and the autumn leaves begin to fall, our thoughts turn to the comforting sloe gin.

 - Using a cocktail stick or fork, carefully prick the sloes, then add them to the bottle.
-Add the sugar and the gin before securing the lid on your bottle and giving it a firm shake.
+Add the gin before securing the lid on your bottle and giving it a firm shake.

 - Leave the bottle in a secure and top secret location.
 A cool, dark cupboard will be just perfect!
 After seven days, shake it to re-ignite the flavouring process.

 - Repeat this very scientific process for six long weeks (believe us here).

 - To complete, strain the sloe gin through muslin into a sterilised bottle.